Catbird (jeweler): Designs

 The brand's designs are small, delicate, and dainty.
 They include bracelets, necklaces, rings, charms, and earrings often intended to be stacked and layered with each other.
 The New York Times called it "demi-fine" to distinguish it from costume jewelry and fine jewelry.

 The shops have offered permanently welded-in-place custom bracelets since 2017.
 Permanent jewelry went viral in the early 2020s.

 The brand focuses on sustainable sourcing and avoiding conflict resources, using recycled diamonds and gold for most designs.

 Collaborations

 The brand has collaborated with Phoebe Bridgers, Jenny Slate, Leith Clark, Sofia Coppola, Boygenius, Laufey, and the Metropolitan Museum of Art.
+Catbird has a longstanding collaboration with former antique dealer Vito Giallo.

 Popularity and influence

 According to the Washington Post, the brand has "been at the forefront of a number of jewelry trends over the past two decades, including a move to smaller, more delicate jewelry" rather than the larger, heavier pieces which had been popular in previous decades.
 Refinery 29 said the brand deserves much of the credit for the fashion trend of layering multiple delicate rings, bracelets, and necklaces.
 Women's Wear Daily credited it with creating a "fresh way" to stack rings.
 Glamour said it had "almost single-handedly popularized stacking and knuckle rings".
 Catbird may have contributed to the recent popularity of wearing rings on middle knuckles, sometimes called a knuckle ring or a midi ring.

 The brand is liked by some famous Millennials and Gen-Zers.
 Taylor Swift and Meghan Markle have worn pieces, and Phoebe Bridgers has said she wears no other jewelry.